(1 x 80 / 1 x 60)

-Featuring best-selling author, activist and public figure Maude Barlow and her crusade to have water declared a human right, protected from privatization, WATER ON THE TABLE explores Canada’s relationship to its freshwater, arguably its most precious natural resource.
-The film shadows Barlow over the course of a year as she leads an unrelenting schedule as the U.N.
+Featuring best-selling author, activist and public figure Maude Barlow and her mission to have water declared a human right, protected from privatization, Water On The Table explores Canada’s relationship to its freshwater, arguably its most precious natural resource.
+The film follows Barlow over the course of a year as she leads an unrelenting schedule as the U.N.
 Senior Advisor on Water to Father Miguel d’Escoto Brockmann, President of the 63rd Session of the United Nations.

 Written & Directed by Liz Marshall